 Figure 5: Boxplot of alpha diversity according to the treatment, species and planting effect for fungal-root, fungal-soil, bacteria-soil and bacteria-root.
 Differences in species composition among sites Using a PERMANOVA statistical framework, we identified that for all conditions, communities differed with respect to the fertilization treatment (Table 3).
-Soil fungal and bacterial communities differed the most according to whether the tray was planted (greatest % of variance explained, Table 3), while root communities differed the most between tomato and pepper plants.
+Soil fungal and bacterial communities differed the most according to whether the tray was planted (greatest % of variance explained, Table 3), while root communities differed most between tomato and pepper plants.

 summary of PERMANOVAs*